Andy Martin: 2010

-Martin was a 2010 Republican candidate for U.S. Senator in Illinois for the seat being vacated by Sen. Roland Burris.
+Martin was a 2010 Republican candidate for U.S. Senate in Illinois for the seat being vacated by Senator Roland Burris.
 In December 2009, Martin ran radio ads which included Martin requesting that one of his primary opponents, Congressman Mark Kirk, answer claims about his sexuality made by Jack Roeser, a radio talk show host.
-Another ad alleged that Kirk, as well as former House Speaker Dennis Hastert, had always known of fellow Congressman Mark Foley's relationship with a former Page, and had done "nothing to stop Foley's pedophilia, for years", and said, that by extension, Kirk was "a de facto pedophile".
+Another ad alleged that Kirk, as well as former House Speaker Dennis Hastert, had always known of fellow Congressman Mark Foley's relationship with a former page, and had done "nothing to stop Foley's pedophilia, for years", and said, that by extension, Kirk was "a de facto pedophile".
 In response, the state Republican Party announced that Martin would no longer be recognized as a legitimate candidate.
 Martin received 37,359 votes, five percent of the total votes.
 He attempted to run for the U.S. Senate in the general election as a member of the Reform Party of Illinois, but he did not qualify for the ballot.

 Litigation and antisemitic allegations

-Over the years, Martin has filed numerous lawsuits, and was labeled as a vexatious litigant by Edward Weinfeld, a federal judge for the Southern District of New York, who observed that Martin had a tendency to file "a substantial number of lawsuits of a vexatious, frivolous and scandalous nature."
-A number of these filings were allegedly anti-Semitic in nature.
+Over the years, Martin has filed numerous lawsuits, and was labeled as a vexatious litigant by Edward Weinfeld, a federal judge for the United States District Court for the Southern District of New York, who observed that Martin tended to file "a substantial number of lawsuits of a vexatious, frivolous and scandalous nature."
+A number of these filings were allegedly antisemitic in nature.
 In a 1983 bankruptcy case, Martin filed a motion calling the presiding judge "a crooked, slimy Jew who has a history of lying and thieving common to members of his race."
 In another motion that year, Martin stated, "I am able to understand how the Holocaust took place, and with every passing day feel less and less sorry that it did."
 He went on to say that "Jew survivors are operating as a wolf pack to steal my property."
-When later pressed in an interview about his remarks, Martin claimed that the anti-Semitic comments were inserted into his court papers by malicious judges.
+When later pressed in an interview about his remarks, Martin claimed that the antisemitic comments were inserted into his court papers by malicious judges.

 In 1983, José A. Cabranes, a federal judge for the United States District Court for the District of Connecticut, issued a sweeping injunction barring Martin or anyone acting "at his behest, at his direction or instigation, or in concert with him" from filing any new action or proceeding in any federal or state court without first seeking permission from the court in which he wished to file that action or proceeding.
-In his ruling, Cabranes noted that Martin had a tendency to file legal actions with "persistence, viciousness, and general disregard for decency and logic."
+In his ruling, Cabranes noted that Martin tended to file legal actions with "persistence, viciousness, and general disregard for decency and logic."
 According to Cabranes, Martin's practice was to file "an incessant stream of frivolous or meritless motions, demands, letters to the court and other documents," as well as "vexatious lawsuits" against anyone who dared cross him, including court personnel and their families.
-For instance, in the midst of the proceeding, Martin sued Cabranes himself, along with the judge's wife.
+For instance, during the proceedings, Martin sued Cabranes himself, along with the judge's wife.
 Martin then sought, unsuccessfully, to have Cabranes recused.